What Is a Forced-Air Heating System?

 There are a few other heating systems out there, but forced-air heating is the most common system in North America and you’ve probably had one or at least heard of it before.
 But, do you really know what forced-air heating is and how it works?

 If you are in the market for a new house or installing a heating system in your current space it helps to know how forced-air heating functions, the different types available, and the benefits they offer.
 At Entek, we want you to know all there is about forced-air heating so you can walk away with all the knowledge to know if it’s right for you.

-Forced air heating requires a heat source which heats the air and disperses it throughout the space by way of ductwork and vents.
+Forced-air heating requires a heat source that heats the air and disperses it throughout the space by way of ductwork and vents.
 The temperature is maintained by setting a thermostat that you control.
 The thermostat setting tells the heating system to stop distributing warm air when the desired temperature is reached and to begin again when the temperature is below the thermostat setting.

 The most common heat source is a furnace.
 You have probably seen one in your basement or a closet within your home.
 There are a few different kinds of furnaces such as an electric, natural gas, or fuel oil furnace.
 Each type combines fuel with air and burns it to create warm air.
 After the flames of the furnace heat the air, the warm air is pushed through a heat exchanger or furnace fan and then distributed throughout a home, traveling through ductwork and vents.